minus5/reading-list/README.md

 ## CONCLUSION

-Notes:
-* We believe in never settling for the status quo.
-We are always focused on learning and growing.
-* We all have to learn - and relearn - constantly.
-And then we have to apply this learning to daily problems.
-* Einstein: *Once you stop learning, you start dying* & *We can't solve problems by using the same kind of thinking we used when we created them*
+Einstein: *We can't solve problems by using the same kind of thinking we used when we created them*

 ## LINKS: